 Once selected, students go through the Co-op office to enroll and obtain the quarterly paperwork.
 The student will collaborate with the work site supervisor and a faculty member in their program of study to develop a set of measurable goals to be achieved for the quarter.
 The student will be responsible for all paperwork and will turn the objectives into the Co-op office the second week of the quarter.
 Toward the end of the quarter the faculty coordinator will conduct a site visit coordinated by the student.
 The employer will be sent an employer evaluation form which will count toward 40% of the student’s grade.

-Typical Internship Timeframes: Internships normally run concurrent with the fall, winter, spring, or summer quarters.
-Please plan ahead so we are able to meet your needs.
+Internships normally run concurrent with the fall, winter, spring, or summer quarters.

-PLEASE NOTE: Although internship needs cannot always be anticipated in advance, if possible, please try to allow for sufficient time to screen and select appropriate candidates before the quarter begins.
-A great number of our students are subject to enrollment deadlines because of various funding sources (financial aid, etc.).
-This means most students must be enrolled for the internship credits by the Friday before the quarter begins.
+Please allow for sufficient time to screen and select appropriate candidates before the quarter begins.
+A great number of our students are subject to enrollment deadlines because of various funding sources, which means most students must be enrolled for the internship credits by the Friday before the quarter begins.
 Students being offered internship opportunities after the deadline will most likely not be able to enroll and pay for the credits.

 Posting an Internship